Key takeaways

 Source: U.S. Bank.
 Hypothetical illustration.

-Tax diversification also gives you more flexibility to determine a tax-efficient distribution strategy that responds to economic conditions.
-In years when taxes are higher, for example, you could take more tax-free distributions from your Roth IRA.
-And in years when your tax rate may be lower, you can take more taxable distributions from your workplace plan.
+Tax diversification also helps you adapt to changing tax rates.
+In years when taxes are higher, for example, you can withdraw more from your tax-free Roth account.
+In years when your tax rate is lower, you can withdraw more from your taxable accounts.

 When it comes to lowering your taxes over a lifetime, awareness is key.
-Understanding when and how to choose the right investment account for your needs and life stage can help you minimize your tax bill and maximize your savings.
-Be sure to consult with your wealth planning professional and tax advisor to learn more about how to incorporate tax diversification into your long-term savings plan.
+Choosing the right account for your life stage helps you keep more of what you save.
+Talk with a financial professional and tax advisor to build tax diversification into your financial plan.

 Disclosures